hashicorp/design-system/website/docs/foundations/colors/partials/guidelines/guidelines.md

 ## Color styles and tokens

-Color naming and use can vary depending on context and tooling.
+Color naming syntax and use can vary depending on context and tooling.
 This overview will clarify what naming conventions are typically used and how they align to the HDS standards implemented in our libraries.

 In Figma, reusable colors are referred to as “Styles.”
 They are categorized and stored in the right sidebar for fills, borders, and other properties that accept color values.
 Styles directly reference a HEX value but cannot reference each other (known as aliasing for Tokens).
 This means when we provide Figma Styles for semantic usage (like `Foreground / Primary`), the HEX value (`#3B3D45`) is directly referenced instead of the Core Palette color (`Palette / Neutral / Neutral 600`).

 In code, we refer to styles as “Tokens.”
-They are generated from agnostic files, in our case, JSON and create atomic colors regardless of what platform or framework is used.
+They are generated from agnostic files, in our case JSON, and create atomic colors regardless of what platform or framework is used.
 For example, Core Palette colors like `--token-color-palette-neutral-600` are directly referenced in `--token-color-foreground-primary`.

 ![Image showing a pyramid of how color inheritence works in tokens](/assets/foundations/color/colors-what-are-semantic-tokens.png)

-## What are semantic colors
+## What are semantic colors?

 The Semantic Palette helps ensure proper color usage across applications by embedding meaning directly into the name.
 The **element** and the **role** are referenced in the name to help make more informed color decisions.

 HDS organizes semantic tokens into **element** categories:

 - **Foreground** - For elements such as text, links, statuses, and icons.
-- **Border** - For borders on components, containers or dividers.
+- **Border** - For borders on components, containers, or dividers.
 - **Surface** - For the background (or surface) of a component or container
 - **Page** - For page backgrounds